 The bulk of your money goes toward fine craftsmanship when you purchase the MOMENTUM 3 Wireless, which is a beautiful headset with a bassier frequency response.
 Since the MOMENTUM 3 uses metal, it’s less prone to breakage during transport, something you may want to consider if you plan to take your headphones anywhere.

 Yes, but only if you use it wired.
 If you want a great sounding wireless Sennheiser gaming headset and can afford to splurge, check out the Sennheiser GSP 670.

 It’s not bad, per se, it just doesn’t charge nearly as fast as USB-C does.

-The Sony WH-1000XM4 are some of the best noise cancelling headphones you can buy.
-Sony improved the noise cancelling performance from its third-generation flagship, and low-frequency sounds are heavily attenuated.
-Microphone quality is okay, and comparable to the one found on the Sennheiser PXC 550-II.
-Sony takes the cake when it comes to software features though, because its application is full of settings that a user may adjust for a truly custom experience.
-What's more, if you subscribe to Tidal or Deezer, you can take advantage of Sony 360 Reality audio through the music service and headset.
+The Sony WH-1000XM4 is one of the best pairs of noise cancelling headphones you can buy.
+Sony improved the noise cancelling performance from its third-generation flagship.
+Microphone quality is okay and comparable to the one found on the Sennheiser PXC 550-II.